PeterKamphuis/pyHIARD/docs/source/advanced.rst

     Boolean to indicate whether observed and shifted galaxies should be made (True) or not (False)

+**add_template**:

+    *bool, optional, default = False*

+    Boolean to allow a new galaxy template to the ROC.
+If set to True all other options are ignored.

 **delete_existing**

     *bool, optional, default = False*